Image Credit: NASA

 The MEER Framework combines complementary strategies to produce synergism for mitigating intractable environmental problems.
 These problems include falling food production, dying ecosystems, escaping arctic methane, rising surface temperatures worldwide, and a sluggish transition to renewable energy.
 As its top engineering objective, MEER prioritizes maximizing the health and functioning of ecosystems while minimizing ecological harm from resource extraction.

 Earth’s ecosystems run on the power of sunlight.
-Mirrors are versatile tools that enable us to manage sunlight and convert it to clean and sustainable energy.
+Mirrors and other specular reflectors are versatile tools that enable us to manage sunlight and convert it to clean and sustainable energy.

-The Earthshine strategy seeks to deploy durable and scalable arrays of glass mirrors to reflect sunlight back into space, away from Earth and her atmosphere.
-These mirrors can increase Earth's shine, or albedo, and, therefore, cool the climate and help ecosystems stay within temperature ranges that support life.
+The strategy seeks to deploy durable and scalable land-based arrays of specular reflectors to redirect sunlight back into space, away from Earth and her atmosphere, increasing Earth's shine, or albedo while cooling the climate and helping ecosystems stay within temperature ranges that support life.

-To complement this strategy, we envision various designs for other arrays of glass mirrors that can harness electrical and thermal energy, can produce a strong cooling effect on local environments, can increase the energy and food security of communities that deploy the mirror arrays, and can provide resilience for people in the Global South.
+To complement this strategy, we envision various designs for other specular reflectors that can harness electrical and thermal energy, can produce a strong cooling effect on local environments, can increase the energy and food security of communities that deploy the reflector arrays, and can provide resilience for people in the Global South.